andrico1234/ra-access-control-lists/README.md

 }
 ```

-If you're logged in as an admin, they'll the edit button no-problemo.
-If you're logged in as a user, you should not see the edit button.
-Why run the example to see this in action?
+If you're logged in as an admin, you'll see the edit button no-problemo.
+If you're logged in as a user, you won't see the edit button.
+You can run the example to see this in action.
+Details [here](#example)

 ### WithPermission Components